Metadrop/dind-ddev/README.md

 ddev-download-images.sh /imagelists/aljibe.list /imagelists/metadrop.list
 ```

-Add you custom lists to `imagelists/`.
+Add your custom lists to `imagelists/`.
 As an example, you can obtain the list of all images used by a project with:
 ```
 cd <path-to-ddev-project>
 ddev debug compose-config |grep -i image: | grep -v built | awk '{print $2}' | sort | uniq -u > myproject.list